-The approving supervisor may request changes to a procurement card account by submitting a Procurement Card Change Request or e-mailed message to: firstname.lastname@example.org.
+The approving supervisor may request permanent changes to a procurement card account by submitting a Procurement Card Change Request form, or for temporary changes, e-mailing a message to: email@example.com.

-The following changes may be requested with the Procurement Card Change Request:
+The following changes may be requested with the Procurement Card Change Request form:

 - Cancel or temporarily suspend a card;